Frederick William Burns: Announcing

 From these early beginnings, "F. W. Burns" could be read in all the New York papers multiple times per week in relation to athletic contests and boxing matches, sporting a moniker brand new to the sporting world, Announcer.
 The more notable athletic clubs in the northeast, such as the New York Athletic Club, created roles for an official announcer.
 Although Burns remained the preference of most all athletic organizations in the northeast, he could not cover all events and other names began to appear.
 Burns was the first announcer of record in Madison Square Garden I in 1889 and in Madison Square Garden II in 1890.
 Current events are held in Madison Square Garden IV.

 By the 1890s, all notable boxing matches employed Burns as the ring announcer.
 He announced some of the biggest names in boxing including Godfrey, Choynski and so many more.
 When George Dixon defeated England's Fred Johnson in 1892 to become the first ever African-American boxing champion at any weight, Burns was the announcer.
 When Jim Jeffries beat Bob Fitzsimmons in 1899 for his first Heavyweight Championship, both pugilists got announced by Burns.
 Burns became known nationally, recognized as the announcer of all major boxing bouts between Philadelphia and Boston.

-During the "Gentleman" Jim Corbett and Bob Fitzsimmons Heavyweight Championship in 1897 in Carson City, Nevada, a special telegraph was setup in the Lenox Lyceum Theatre in Manhattan which received all the details of the bout.
+During the "Gentleman" Jim Corbett and Bob Fitzsimmons Heavyweight Championship in 1897 in Carson City, Nevada, a special telegraph was set up in the Lenox Lyceum in Manhattan which received all the details of the bout.
 Burns read out all the action, blow-by-blow, to a crowd of people becoming the first play-by-play sportscaster on record.
 The Corbett-Fitzsimmons Fight was, also, filmed by Enoch Rector lasting more than 100 minutes making it the first feature film in history.